robotics-upo/lightsfm/README.md

   `void updatePosition(Agent& me, double dt) const;` To update the state of the indicated agent after a time step indicated by `dt`.

-Some examples of the use of the library can be seen in:
+An example of the use of the library can be seen in:

-- The ROS Pedlab simulator: https://github.com/robotics-upo/pedlab
 - The walking pedestrian plugin for Gazebo: https://github.com/robotics-upo/gazebo_sfm_plugin